Peer Community In

 WHAT HAPPENS IF A RECOMMENDED PREPRINT IS SUBSEQUENTLY PUBLISHED IN A SCIENTIFIC JOURNAL?

 The recommendation applies only to a particular version of the preprint, mentioned on the thematic PCI’s website and in the reference list of the recommendation.
-The version of the article published in the journal should mention the PCI-recommended preprint and the recommendation, usually in the acknowledgments (example) or as a note on the publisher’s webpage (example).
-We advise the authors to insert a sentence on this subject in the acknowledgments of their article when they submit it to a journal, such as “Preprint version X [replace X by the version number of the recommended preprint] of this article has been peer-reviewed and recommended by PCI X [replace X by the name of the PCI] (DOI [replace DOI by the doi of the recommendation])”.
+The version of the article published in the journal should mention the PCI-recommended preprint and the recommendation, usually in the acknowledgements (example) or as a note on the publisher’s webpage (example).
+We advise the authors to insert a sentence on this subject in the acknowledgements of their article when they submit it to a journal, such as “Preprint version X [replace X by the version number of the recommended preprint] of this article has been peer-reviewed and recommended by PCI X [replace X by the name of the PCI] (DOI [replace DOI by the doi of the recommendation])”.

 COMMENTING ON PREPRINT RECOMMENDATIONS